-Becker Y, Witkowski P. Kidney and pancreas transplantation.
+Becker Y. Kidney and pancreas transplantation.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-20th ed.
-Philadelphia, PA: Elsevier; 2017:chap 26.
+Sabiston Textbook of Surgery.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 27.

 Witkowski P, Solomina J, Millis JM.
 Pancreas and islet allotransplantation.
 In: Yeo CJ, ed.
 Shackelford's Surgery of the Alimentary Tract.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 104.